iaryankashyap/ProtoStackGUI/README.md

 # ProtoStackGUI
 A Client based web portal which offers sign-up and login.
 Once logged in successfully user can interact with Stack implementation.
 The project is GUI enabled and supports OTP based Sign-ups.

-(© MADE BY ARYAN KASHYAP ---- Redistribution of this code is not allowed.)
+MADE BY ARYAN KASHYAP

 HELLO THERE,

 This is a Skeletal-portal which can be modified a bit to fulfill your purpose.

-<<"MAKE SURE YOU HAVE TKINTER LIBRARY INSTALLED IN YOUR IDLE">>
+>MAKE SURE YOU HAVE TKINTER LIBRARY INSTALLED IN YOUR IDLE

-System Requirements:
+<h3>System Requirements:</h3>

 The minimum system requirements for using the application are: